TheXLreal/AshaOS/README.en.md

 LineageOS files retain their own copyright and licenses.
 Google/Qualcomm proprietary vendor files are not included.
 See [components and services](docs/COMPONENTS.md) for why ADB, Android Bluetooth, and desktop audio services are used.
+Please note that this was all done using ChatGPT Codex, and the code may still contain errors.